Shootout at Alair

-Shootout at Alair is an Indian Telugu-language based crime drama web series streaming on ZEE5 platform since 25 December 2020.
-The 8-episodes web series is written and directed by Anand Ranga.
-The web series is produced under Gold Box Entertainment which was established by Sushmita Konidela with her husband Vishnu Prasad.
+Shootout at Alair is an Indian Telugu-language crime drama web series streaming on ZEE5 platform since 25 December 2020.
+The 8-episode web series was written and directed by Anand Ranga.
+The web series was produced under Gold Box Entertainment, established by Sushmita Konidela with her husband Vishnu Prasad.
 It stars Prakash Raj and Srikanth.

 Synopsis

 Starting in 2007, on the anniversary of Mecca Masjid blasts, a terrorist named Akhtar is suspected to be killing Hindu policemen every year.
-However, Akthar is believed to be a slain terrorist who was killed five years ago in an encounter.
-When a similar incident repeats at the blast site many years after the encounter, the police wonders if Akhtar is still alive.
+Years later, Akthar is believed to be a slain terrorist who was killed in 2015 in an encounter.
+When a similar killing repeats at the blast site in 2019, the police wonders if Akhtar is still alive.